Truscott Mining Corporation Limited

 OB1, ST2, ST3, & ST4

-Truscott is currently updating its Mineral Resource Estimate (MRE) under JORC (2012).
+Truscott is currently updating its Mineral Resource Estimate (MRE) for Orebody One under JORC 2012.

 THE NEXT TENNANT CREEK MINE

-Truscott's study area with the central area of the Tennant Creek Mineral Field (TCMF) with structural geological interpretation and total magnetic intensity (TMI) aeromagnetic image (Geoscience Australia, 2019) — warm colours represent a stronger magnetic signature.
-The inset map shows the Westminster Project's proximity to Tennant Creek.
+Truscott's study area over the central Tennant Creek Mineral Field (TCMF), showing the structural geological interpretation on a total magnetic intensity (TMI) aeromagnetic image (Geoscience Australia, 2019).
+Warm colours represent a stronger magnetic signature.

 STRUCTURALLY CONTROLLED MINERALISATION